Pay Attention To Life: 10 Mindfulness Exercises To Help You

 What Does It Mean to Pay Attention to Life?

-We live in a world where distractions are the default.
+We live in a world where people don’t pay attention.
 Everyone’s got a phone in their hand, a screen in front of them, and a million things pulling their attention every second.

 Yet, despite all the noise, there’s this growing movement pushing one simple idea: pay attention to life.
 But what does that even mean?